CrankyHippo/project-we-love-movies/README.md

 To test this project fully using its frontend, both this repository and its frontend counterpart at **https://github.com/djdenney/frontend-we-love-movies** needs to be deployed locally.

-## Testing

-The project backend itself can be tested using link below.

-Backend deployment on my [Heroku App](https://peaceful-sands-61422.herokuapp.com/movies), and modifying the link will display the data as detailed below.

 ```